We Happy Few: Downloadable content

 The story starts with Roger returning home from a shopping trip to discover Dr. Faraday's laboratory in ruins, and arriving just in time to discover Faraday falling through a portal in her laboratory.
 He quickly rouses James, who has been knocked unconscious, spurring the couple to attempt to find Dr. Faraday.
 After discovering a hatch located below the stairs to a hidden shelter, Roger and James discover a massive facility beneath Faraday's lab populated with hostile robots who speak in Faraday's voice.
 Roger make his way through the facility while James uses the blueprints to guide him via radio in an attempt to locate Faraday and stop the robot menace.
-Roger discovers clues about the robots' origins; they and the Motilene (the city's power source) are from space, there are two different robot variants that each have their own language, and the robots are emotionally aware.
+Roger discovers clues about the robots' origins; they and the Motilene (the city's power source) are from space, there are two different robot variants that each have their own language, and the robots are self-aware.
 He then meets a disassembled friendly robot named Watson who reveals that Dr. Faraday has been kidnapping and reprogramming the robots for slavery because Wellington Wells is running out of food and no one farms anymore.

 Roger aims to both save Faraday and help the robots.
 James, however, still thinks Faraday is doing something for the good of mankind and is growing to no longer trust Roger.
 Roger destroys the reprogramming chamber, causing Faraday to see him as a threat, and decides to destroy the robots' portal.
 Roger tries to go to the portal chamber, but James stops him.
 Roger knocks him out and activates the security systems at the entrance to the portal.
 Faraday controls a Headmistress, a giant robotic supervisor, to stop his interference.
 James changes his mind and helps Roger defeat her.
 Watson and a few robots meet them to congratulate the two and bring Faraday back home to be "reprogrammed".
 Roger asks to come with them; Watson agrees but informs Roger that if he wants to return home, the portal will only open onto a different time.
 Roger can then choose to bring James with him or not.
 If he decides to bring James, the two men will share a kiss and walk together through the portal.
 If he decides to go without James, he will bid him farewell and say he hopes to see James again.